 Answer: Yes, the itchiness of the scalp is usually caused by an overgrowth of microbials on the surface of the scalp.
 These microbials can be fungus or yeasts.
 Both love to live in warm wet environments.
-This is why the when you go to a more humidity climate or it happens to be more humid on a given day, the itchiness will worsen.
+This is why when you go to a more humid climate or it happens to be more humid on a given day, the itchiness will worsen.

 Microbials also love sugar.
 Many people have noticed that when they consume foods containing high amounts of sugar such as fruits, candy, sweets, and enriched flours, their scalp itchiness gets worse.

 Why does the itchy scalp happen in the area of (male and female) pattern hair loss?